 ”Our clinicians are never paid a commission and they choose to work for Lions Hearing Clinics because they share our beliefs for patient and family-centred care and know that profits are reinvested back into research, not into anyone’s pay packet.

-To download this news article as a media release, click here.
+To view the ACCC media release, click here.